mocchicone/Covid-19-Outcomes-in-Washington-State/README.md

 After sourcing, cleaning, and merging the data, we reviewed the summary statistics and created several visuals to get a first look at the data.
 Some examples are presented below:

 **Washington State: Mean Income by County**
 Here we can see how mean household income is spread accross the state, with more urban areas having a higher mean income.
+Created using Plotly.
 ![Income Heatmap](https://github.com/mocchicone/Covid-19-Outcomes-in-Washington-State/blob/master/Data%20Visualization/Visuals/Household%20Income%20Median.png)

 **Washington State: Political Affiliation by County**
+A map displaying majority political affiliation by county, based on the most recent sate senate election.
+Created using Plotyly.
 ![Political Affiliation Map](https://github.com/mocchicone/Covid-19-Outcomes-in-Washington-State/blob/master/Data%20Visualization/Visuals/politics_map.png)

-**Washington State: Age Categories by Covid-19 Outcomes**
+**Washington State: Age Categories by Covid-19 Outcomes** Bar graphs for each of the three Covid-19 outcome variables: cases, hosptalizations and deaths.
+We can see here that while younger people make up a higher perecentage of cases, older people make up a higher pecentage of deaths.
 ![Covid Outcomes by Age Bar](https://github.com/mocchicone/Covid-19-Outcomes-in-Washington-State/blob/master/Data%20Visualization/Visuals/Age%20Bar%20Graphs.PNG)